-Despite corroborated suppressed evidence and a possible feasibly small conspiracy, I do not support that most official evidence is tainted.
+Despite the corroboration of suppressed evidence and a possible feasibly small conspiracy, I do not support that most official evidence is tainted.
 However, key moments and official assertions are deficient in my view and require further study and comparison with the facts.
-Namely, the assertion by the Commission that Lee Harvey Oswald regularly practiced with his Carcano rifle on a regular basis.i This idea while supported by many critics of conspiracy is not as reliable as some imagine.
+Namely, the assertion by the President's Commission that Lee Harvey Oswald regularly practiced with his Carcano rifle on a regular basis.i This idea while supported by many critics of conspiracy is not as reliable as some imagine.

 In 1956, Lee Harvey Oswald achieved the rank of sharpshooter once; officials consider this "a rather good shot".
-Yet in 1959 Oswald once qualified for the rank of marksman and this is considered "a fairly poor shot".ii The facts would infer with increased practice and Marine instruction Oswald was able to hone his abilities and it also reveals that without the regular practice or instruction, Oswald's skill feasibly would diminish.
-Years pass with little evidence Oswald ever attempted to regain his former proficiency and officials note Oswald hunting with his brother only three times before he leaves for Russia.iii
+Yet in 1959 Oswald once qualified for the rank of marksman and this is considered "a fairly poor shot".ii The facts would infer with increased practice and Marine instruction Oswald was able to hone his abilities and further reveal without the regular practice or instruction Oswald's skills would diminish.
+Years pass without evidence that Oswald ever regained his former proficiency and officials note Oswald hunted with his brother only three times before he leaves for Russia.iii

-After his arriving in Russia Oswald did join a hunting club according to Marina, but never went to the practice meetings.iv During his stay in Russia, Oswald hunts "about six times" and Oswald went on a single hunting trip with Marina but he did not want to take the rifle along.
+After his arrival in Russia Oswald did join a hunting club according to Marina, but never went to the practice meetings.iv During his stay in Russia, Oswald hunts "about six times" and Oswald went on a single hunting trip with Marina but he did not want to take the rifle along.
 Mariana asserts he took the rifle because "...one of my friends was laughing at him and said 'You have a gun hanging here and you never use it.
 Why don't you bring it along and see if you can use it'"v vi Marina later asserts he sold the hunting rifle upon his return to America but Oswald goes hunting a final time with his brother Robert using a borrowed rifle.
 During his years since leaving the Marines, he has actually fired a rifle on less than a dozen occasions and this does not resemble the highly proficient status critics attribute to Oswald.